Sam Richardson (actor)

-Sam Richardson (born January 12, 1984) is an American actor, comedian, writer, and producer.
-He is best known for playing Richard Splett in the HBO political comedy series Veep (2012–2019), co-creating and co-starring in the Comedy Central comedy series Detroiters (2017–2018) alongside Tim Robinson, playing various characters in the Netflix sketch show I Think You Should Leave with Tim Robinson (2019–present), and co-starring in the Apple TV+ series The Afterparty (2022).
-In 2022, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance as Edwin Akufo in Ted Lasso.
+Sam Richardson (born January 12, 1984) is an American actor and comedian.
+He is best known for co-starring in the Comedy Central comedy series Detroiters (2017–2018) alongside Tim Robinson, playing Richard Splett in the HBO political comedy series Veep (2012–2019), and for playing various characters in the Netflix sketch show I Think You Should Leave with Tim Robinson (2019–2023), Aniq Adjaye in the Apple TV+ series The Afterparty (2022–2023), and Norville Rogers in the Max animated series Velma (2023–2024).
+In 2022 and 2023, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance as Edwin Akufo in Ted Lasso, winning in 2023.

 Early life

-Richardson was born in Detroit on January 12, 1984, the son of a Ghanaian mother and an African-American father.
+Richardson was born in Detroit, Michigan, on January 12, 1984, the son of a Ghanaian mother and an African-American father.
 His aunt was Barbara-Rose Collins (née Richardson), who in 1990 became the first black woman from Michigan to be elected to the United States Congress.

-Once or twice a year, Richardson would travel with his parents to Ghana, where his grandfather was a chief and local political leader.
+Every year Richardson would travel with his parents to Ghana, where his grandfather was a chief and local political leader.
 He graduated from the University of Detroit Jesuit High School and Academy in 2002, and studied theater at Wayne State University.